guyyanai/CLSS/examples/interactive-map/README.md

   - 🖱️ Scrollwheel to zoom in/out
   - 🖱️ Click and drag to pan
   - 🖱️ Double-click to reset view
-  - 📱 Hover for detailed domain information
+  - 📱 Hover for detailed domain information (includes domain ID, label, modality, and any custom columns specified via `--hover-columns`)
 - **Export options**: Download plot as high-resolution PNG

 ### Cached Data